kmjones1979/ansible-lemp/README.md

 0 directories, 2 files
 ```

+### NGINX Open source deployment

-NOTE: If you want to install NGINX F/OSS you can change the line in deploy.yml from
+If you want to install NGINX F/OSS instead of Plus you can change the line in deploy.yml from

 ```
     - include: 'tasks/install_nginx_plus.yml'